Chiropractic Treatment for Upper Back Pain

 - Weakened mid-back muscles (between the shoulder blades)

 - Forward head carriage

 - Trauma and Accidents

 Before your visit, you are quite likely to be unaware of the cause of your pain.
-That’s fine! your chiropractor will be very happy to help you work out what sort of upper back pain you have and point you in the right direction for treatment.
+That’s fine!
+Your chiropractor will be very happy to help you work out what sort of upper back pain you have and point you in the right direction for upper back pain treatment.